 The biophilic design represents a love of place.
 And each design must be made to suit the location at hand.

-Adding a living wall or creating an indoor plantscape can provide all of the benefits of biophilia – right indoors.
+Adding a living wall or creating an indoor plantscape can provide all of the benefits – right indoors.
 Designing with this in mind can be as simple as adding nature-themed artwork or as elaborate as adding an indoor fountain.
 Skylights that bring in natural light and indoor plants that naturally remove known pollutants are all ways to bring Biophilia to your surroundings.